 Customs brokers play a vital role in the classification of automotive parts for import.
 These professionals possess comprehensive knowledge of international trade regulations, including the intricacies of the HS code classification system.
 Engaging a customs broker can help businesses navigate the complexity of import procedures, ensure compliance, and optimize import costs.

-In addition to classification, customs brokers can assist with other import-related activities such as preparing and submitting import documentation, coordinating with customs authorities, and managing customs clearance processes.
+In addition to classification, customs brokers can assist with other import-related activities such as preparing and submitting import documentation, coordinating with regulatory agencies like Customs and Border Protection, and managing customs clearance processes.
+Customs clearance involves submitting all necessary documentation to U.S. Customs and Border Protection (CBP) for assessment of duties and taxes.
 Their expertise significantly reduces the administrative burden on businesses, allowing them to focus on their core competencies.

 Case Studies: Successful Classification of Automotive Parts for Import